-If creating an invoice from scratch feels like more effort than it’s worth, know that there are a range of basic invoice templates available in Microsoft Word that you can either use within the platform or copy and paste over to Google Docs.
+Creating an invoice from scratch can feel like more effort than it’s worth, so it's comforting to know that there are a range of basic invoice templates available in Microsoft Word that you can use, either within Word or pasted over to Google Docs.
 Here’s how to create an invoice template from Word:

-For those who resent the inaccuracy and inefficiency of traditional invoicing, automation is the obvious solution.
-Instead of managing spreadsheets and keeping a log of all your work, intelligent software can now manage it all for you.
+For those tired of the inaccuracy and inefficiency of traditional invoicing, automation is the obvious choice.
+Instead of managing spreadsheets and keeping a log of all your work, automatic time trackers and smart invoicing apps can now manage it all for you.
 They offer the highest level of invoicing accuracy with the lowest effort – meaning you’ll actually get paid for all your work, not just the bits you remember.

 You just need to use an automatic time tracker that supports invoicing.
 Apps like Timely capture all the time you spend on different project and client work in the background for you, creating a completely objective record of your day.
 Unlike timer-based manual time trackers—which produce timesheets that are only ever 67% accurate—automatic time trackers help you invoice for all billable hours, including all the small billable tasks like email, meetings and travel that often fall through the cracks.